 How are these different from bio-identical progesterone products?

-That's right.
-In order for our estrogen to be in balance, we must have adequate progesterone.
+That's right, in order for our estrogen to be in balance, we must have adequate progesterone.
 And, if it keeps our "androgen/testosterone" in balance, that would indicate it is responsible for our sex drive.
-And it's also plays a big role in skin and bone integrity.
+And it also plays a big role in skin and bone integrity.
 That would indicate it assists in keeping us 'looking our best" as we age.
 It is hugely important and I don't think we talk enough about it.
 If women are "out of balance" it seems generally assumed that we must need estrogen.
 And it just is not so, in my humble opinion.

-In 20 years in business I have seen women try all manner of complicated combinations of hormones, both bio-identical and prescription.
+In 20 years in business, I have seen women try all manner of complicated combinations of hormones, both bio-identical and prescription.
 I have seen some have limited success.
 Many have some "relief" for a bit and then are off searching for "something else."
-Through a haze of discomfort and confusion these ladies often fine MoonMaid Botanicals.
-They are very confused..
+Through a haze of discomfort and confusion, these ladies often find MoonMaid Botanicals.
+Often very confused.
 Let's see if we can clear some of that up.

 Wild Yam is a beautiful southeastern herb.
 It is a native to the Smoky Mountains of Eastern Tennessee and Western North Carolina.
 It is an endangered native species and on the United Plant Savers watch list.
-MoonMaid has adopted this plant and protect it on the 5 acres botanical sanctuary in Cosby Tennessee.
-It is a lovely graceful green vine with delightful heart shaped leaves that grow in "whorls" or circles.
+MoonMaid has adopted this plant and protect it on the 5 acres botanical sanctuary in Cosby, Tennessee.
+It is a lovely graceful green vine with delightful heart-shaped leaves that grow in "whorls" or circles.
 It is easy to spot once you know it.
-This lovely specimin grows very near the Medicine Wheel in the garden, as well as throughout the medicine trail in these woods.
-From it's tuberous root, the alkaloid diosgenin is extrated and converted into bio-identical progesterone.
-This "hormone" is then added to creams, patches and other bio-identical products.
+This lovely specimen grows very near the Medicine Wheel in the garden, as well as throughout the medicine trail in these woods.

 A third version of “wild yam” is a true herbal formula.
 Wild yam infused in an oil, which is then blended into a cream or salve for topical application.
-Hormone free, this product is often the choice of women who have had cancer, fibroids or endomytriosis which have been directly connected to environmental or xeno-estrogens.
+Hormone-free, this product is often the choice of women who have had cancer, fibroids or endometriosis which have been directly connected to environmental or xeno-estrogens.